Optimizing Winograd Convolution on ARMv8 processors: SYSTEM DESIGN

 Each kernel for the three stages of the Winograd Convolution in our method is implemented using assembly language.
 This approach allows for precise control over vector registers and enables software prefetching, thereby optimizing the performance and efficiency of our convolution operations.
 By providing fine-grained control over hardware resources, the use of assembly language ensures that data movement and computation are tightly coupled and efficiently managed, resulting in significant performance improvements.

-We propose a fused method to implement Winograd Convolution by coupling the input transformation, GEMM, and output transformation stages.
+We propose a fused method for implementing Winograd convolution by integrating the input transformation, GEMM, and output transformation stages.
 The framework of our method is illustrated in Algorithm \ref{alg:winograd}.
-In this framework, $T_{blk}$, $C_{blk}$ and $K_{blk}$ represent the block sizes for tile number, input channels and output channels (also corresponding to the dimensions $M$, $N$, $K$ in GEMM), respectively.
+In this framework, $T_{blk}$, $C_{blk}$ and $K_{blk}$ represent the block sizes for tile number, input channels and output channels (also corresponding to the dimensions $M$, $N$, $K$ in GEMM), respectively. $C_{T}$ denotes the number of input channels processed by each input transformation micro-kernel.
 Unlike the loop order in the algorithm that proposed by GotoBLAS\cite{goto2008}, our method requires consideration of not only the loop order and block size for GEMM but also the balance between the transformation and their correlation.

 To exploit cache locality, we use two temporary block arrays to store the transformation results of the input and the computation results of GEMM.
 Filters are entirely transformed into block format with data packing before the main loop to avoid repetitive transformations.
 In inference only mode, filter transformation can be omitted because the weights of the neural network are pre-trained and do not change.
-Input transformation at line 11 is also designed to avoid repetition.
-For each iteration at line 16, the GEMM kernel multiplies block matrix $V(T_{blk} \times C_{blk})$ with $U(C_{blk} \times K_{blk})$.
+Input transformation at line 10 is also designed to avoid repetition.
+For each iteration at line 14, the GEMM kernel multiplies block matrix $V(T_{blk} \times C_{blk})$ with $U(C_{blk} \times K_{blk})$.
 Multiple calls to the micro-kernel $(\alpha, \eta)$ that we mentioned above are integrated into a single assembly kernel to reduce frequent parameter passing between C++ and the general registers when invoking inline assembly.
 Once the loop over the $L$ dimension is completed, the output transform kernel is executed to transform the corresponding output block and store result.